Scouting ventures in Colombia

 In 2019, elea launched the elea Talent Program to attract high-potential graduates who want to build a career in philanthropic impact investing.
 Part of the talent’s strategic development journey is actively planning and conducting a scouting tour to one or more countries to meet selected impact entrepreneurs and potentially prepare investment recommendations based on, among other things, these exchanges.

-Author: Isabelle Sun, Associate at elea Foundation for Ethics in Globalization
+Author: Isabelle Sun, Senior Associate at elea Foundation for Ethics in Globalization